Home Compare FNF vs MUV2.DE

 Fidelity National Financial vs Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft in München: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft in München carrying a narrow edge on growth.
-Fidelity National Financial still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft in München holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Fidelity National Financial does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (FNF: Russell 1000, MUV2.DE: DAX 40).
+Peer scores are normalised within each company's primary universe (FNF: Russell 1000, MUV2.DE: STOXX 600).

 Trajectory Similarity